TN 17 (05-16)

 A. Background for SSA restricted countries

-Generally, SSA does not make payments to beneficiaries in certain countries because we do not have written assurances of free access to persons and to their vital statistics records in those countries.
-SSA continues to pursue these assurances from the appropriate foreign government officials through the U.S. Department of State (DoS).
+Generally, SSA does not make payments to beneficiaries in SSA restricted countries because we do not have written assurances of free access to persons and to their vital statistics records in those countries.
+SSA continues to pursue these assurances from the appropriate foreign government officials through the U.S. Department of State (DOS).

 B. List of SSA restricted countries

-The special payment policy and procedures applies to persons in the following countries.
+The special payment policy and procedures apply to persons in the following countries:

 C. Special payment policy for SSA restricted countries

-They meet and agree to the restricted conditions for payment shown in RS 02650.040D;
+They meet and agree to the restricted conditions for payment shown in RS 02650.040D in this section;

-The FSP with responsibility for providing U.S. consular services in the beneficiary’s area agrees to follow the procedure in RS 02650.040E.2 of this section.
-This includes handling the beneficiary’s three-month visit to the FSP and notifying SSA promptly of any events that could affect the payment of benefits (including failure to appear personally at the FSP every three months); and
+The FSP responsible for providing U.S. consular services in the beneficiary’s area agrees to follow the procedure in RS 02650.040E.2 of this section.
+This includes handling the every three-month visit to the FSP and notifying SSA promptly of any events that could affect benefit payments (including failure to appear personally at the FSP every three months); and

 The Office of International Programs (OIP) approves the special payment.

-The continuance of the special payment depends on compliance with the restricted conditions for payment.
-It is also dependent on the ability of the FSPs to handle the workloads and to notify SSA promptly of events that affect payments.
+The continuance of the special payment depends on compliance with these requirements for payment.
+It also depends on the ability of the FSPs to handle the workloads and to notify SSA promptly of events that affect payments.

-We do not ordinarily pay benefits to representative payees in an SSA restricted country.
-However, a child beneficiary, whether a minor or adult disabled child may qualify for payment through a qualified payee if:
+We do not ordinarily pay benefits to a representative payee on behalf of a beneficiary in an SSA restricted country.
+However, a representative payee may qualify for payment on behalf of a minor or adult qualified beneficiary if:

-the custodial representative payee parent and the child beneficiary both visit the FSP every three months.
+the representative payee and the beneficiary both visit the FSP every three months.

-NOTE: The policy to allow restricted payment to certain qualified parent representative payees applies to those already selected as payees and those currently filing as representative payees.
-Those filing to be representative payees must complete an SSA-11 and satisfy all other necessary representative payee requirements for selection and payment.
-For developing capability of the child, see GN 00502.070.
+NOTE: The policy to allow special payment to certain qualified representative payees applies to those already selected as payees and those currently filing as representative payees.
+Those filing to be representative payees must complete an SSA-11-BK (Request to be Selected as Payee) and satisfy all other necessary representative payee requirements for selection and payment.
+For developing and determining capability see GN 00502.020 through GN 00502.070.
 For special considerations for foreign claims, see GN 00505.010 and GN 00505.020.

 2. Monthly benefit payments